Bernie Sanders on the Federal Budget & National Debt

 How much revenue can raising the estate tax yield?

-Bernie estimates that it will raise over $319 billion over ten years.
+In 2010, Bernie estimated that increasing the estate tax would raise over $319 billion over ten years.
+That number would certainly be higher now.

 To see a full explanation of Bernie’s tax reform ideas, read the tax section of the economic inequality page.